Annemarie Renger: Party career

 Annemarie Renger became a member of the SPD in 1945.
 On 1 October, she took up the position of a private secretary to Kurt Schumacher.
-She later said that since the age of 10, she had wanted to later become a “party secretary”.
-Upon reading one of his speeches titled “Wir verzweifeln nicht” (“We do not despair”) her attention was called to Kurt Schumacher, leader of the Social Democratic Party, who had been tortured in the concentration camps by the Nazis.
+She later said that since the age of 10, she had wanted to later become a "party secretary".
+Upon reading one of his speeches titled "Wir verzweifeln nicht" ("We do not despair") her attention was called to Kurt Schumacher, leader of the Social Democratic Party, who had been tortured in the concentration camps by the Nazis.
 She wanted to meet the author of these lines.

-The famous photograph showing Annemarie Renger supporting the very ill and amputated (one foot and one arm) Kurt Schumacher has become an icon of German post-war history.
+The photograph showing Renger supporting Kurt Schumacher, a German anti-Nazi politician and double amputee, has become an icon of German post-war history.

 After the 1972 federal election, the SPD held a plurality of seats and thus, with the support of the Free Democrats, on 13 December 1972, was able to elect her as president of the Bundestag.

 Since 1973, Renger had been a member of the SPD "federal party committee" as well as the party's chairmanship.
 From 1979 until 1983, she served in the party's "control commission".
 In addition to Egon Franke, Annemarie Renger was considered a leading member of the so-called "Kanalarbeiterriege" (engl.
 "Sewage Workers Guild"), a powerful group of SPD members of the Bundestag in the years 1957 through 1982.
 Their political orientation was rather conservative and union-friendly.
 In 1982, the "Sewage Workers Guild" merged with the Seeheimer Kreis.